 - Athens Technical College associate in HVAC

-Craig Harrison began his career in the mechanical industry just out of high school by attending HVACR training in technical school.
-While attending school, he worked as a steamfitter at large power houses retrofitting steam process piping as well as rebuilding burner distribution bundles with some of the industry’s top talent.
+Craig Harrison began his career in the mechanical industry just out of high school by attending HVAC-R training in technical school.
+While attending school, he worked as a steamfitter at large powerhouses retrofitting steam process piping and rebuilding burner distribution bundles with some of the industry's top talent.
+While working as a technician, he quickly advanced and became a team leader managing technicians within that team.
+Craig joined Local Union 72 as an apprentice.
+He attended MTI while working for one of Atlanta's leading mechanical contractors.

 - Certified in Trane CentraVac Tear Down, York, and Carrier